Brill-Noether theory and Green's conjecture for general curves on simple abelian surfaces: Abstract

 \section{Abstract}

-We compute the gonality and the dimension of the Brill-Noether loci $W^1_d(C)$ for curves in a non-primitive linear system of a simple abelian surface, adapting vector bundles techniques \`a la Lazarsfeld originally introduced with $K3$ surfaces.
-As a corollary, we obtain general Green's conjecture for curves on abelian surfaces.
+We compute the gonality and the dimension of the Brill--Noether loci $W^1_d(C)$ for curves in a non-primitive linear system of a simple abelian surface, adapting vector bundles techniques \`a la Lazarsfeld originally introduced with $K3$ surfaces.
+As a corollary, we obtain Green's conjecture for general curves on abelian surfaces.